18th-century London: Urban fabric

-Landmark legislation included the Westminster Paving Act of 1765, which required streets be equipped with pavements, drainage, and lighting.
-The success of the legislation inspired the London Paving and Lighting Act of 1766, which extended the same provisions across the whole city and required that houses be numbered and streets and pavements be cleansed and swept regularly.
+Landmark legislation included the Westminster Paving Act 1765 (5 Geo.
+3. c.
+50), which required streets be equipped with pavements, drainage, and lighting.
+The success of the legislation inspired the London Paving and Lighting Act 1766 (6 Geo.
+3. c.
+26), which extended the same provisions across the whole city and required that houses be numbered and streets and pavements be cleansed and swept regularly.
 Street lighting was more extensive than in any other city in Europe, something which amazed foreign visitors to the capital in the late 18th century.
-The single most impactful piece of legislation for the aesthetic appearance of the capital was the Building Act of 1777, which set building requirements for new housing and sought to eliminate rampant jerry-building and shoddy construction work.
-Housing was divided into four "rates" based on ground rents, with each of the rates accorded their own strict building codes.
-The Building Act accounts for the remarkable uniformity of Georgian terraced housing and squares in London built in subsequent decades, which critics like John Summerson criticized for their "inexpressible monotony".
+The practice of numbering houses also dates from this period, with some sources claiming it started in New Burlington Street.
+The practice of putting street names on signs at each corner was taken up by the city from 1765 onwards.